Rolls-Royce Trent 7000: Development

 Announced on 14 July 2014 at the Farnborough Airshow, the Trent 7000 is the exclusive engine for the Airbus A330neo, succeeding the Trent 700 used for the Airbus A330.
 It first ran on 27 November 2015 on a test bed in Derby.
 Although the first two test engines were made in Derby, further test engines and production Trent 7000 is assembled in the Rolls-Royce Singapore facility.

-In 2015 Rolls experienced development problems with the Trent 1000 TEN, and had to involve extra resources to support the on-time March 2017 787-10 maiden flight but it led to delaying the Trent 7000.

-The first pair of engines were shipped to Airbus in June 2017.

-It made its first flight on 19 October 2017 aboard its A330neo application, directly after ground testing which included altitude, icing, cross-wind, noise and cyclic testing in USA, and endurance, operability and functional performance testing in UK.
+In 2015 Rolls-Royce experienced development problems with the Trent 1000 TEN, and had to involve extra resources to support the on-time March 2017 787-10 maiden flight; this led to delays in the Trent 7000 programme.
+The first pair of engines were shipped to Airbus in June 2017, and the type made its first flight on 19 October 2017 aboard its A330neo application.
+This directly followed a period of ground testing which included altitude, icing, cross-wind, noise and cyclic testing in the USA, and endurance, operability and functional performance testing in the UK.

 As it is based on the Trent 1000, it was feared that it could share its durability problems and that could deter buyers.
-However, Rolls-Royce's CEO Warren East said the 7000 was not affected by the Trent 1000 issues.
+However, Rolls-Royce's CEO Warren East claimed the 7000 was not affected by the Trent 1000 issues.

-It received its EASA type certification on 20 July 2018.

-It is certified as a Trent 1000 variant.

-This was delayed from the initially planned first quarter of 2017.
+The Trent 7000 received its EASA type certification on 20 July 2018, and is certified as a Trent 1000 variant.
+Certification was delayed from the initially planned first quarter of 2017.
 At the time, ETOPS testing was halfway through as 3,000 engine cycles are planned, to be completed by early August.
 The engine was then planned to be disassembled, examined and reported by the end of September, for an ETOPS certification in time for the year-end introduction.

-By August 2018, quantity production was challenging and in October Rolls-Royce expected 500 large engines deliveries in 2018, down from 550.

-Rolls confirmed 10 deliveries by the end of October, below the 30 needed for 15 A330neos deliveries by year-end.
+By August 2018, quantity production was proving to be challenging and in October Rolls-Royce only expected 500 large engines deliveries in 2018, down from 550.
+Rolls-Royce confirmed 10 deliveries by the end of October, below the 30 needed for 15 A330neos deliveries by year-end.